npcole/npyscreen/docs/Documentation.rst

 Trees
 *****

+MLTree, MLTreeAction
+    The *values* attribute of this class must store an NPSTree instance.
+    However, if you wish you can override the method *convertToTree* of this class.
+This method should return an NPSTree instance.
+The function will be called automatically whenever *values* is assigned.

+    By default this class uses *TreeLine* widgets to display each line of the tree.
+In derived classes You can change this by changing the class attribute *_contained_widgets*.

+MLTreeAnnotated, MLTreeAnnotatedAction
+    By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
+    In derived classes You can change this by changing the class attribute *_contained_widgets*.

 MultiLineTree, SelectOneTree, and MultiLineTree
     These widgets all work in a very similar way to the non-Tree versions, except that they expect to contain an NPSTree in their .values attribute.
     The other major difference is that their .value attribute does not contain the index of the selected value(s), but the selected value(s) itself/themselves.
-However, these classes will in a future version be DEPRECATED in favour of the much improved *MultiLineTreeNew* and *MultiLineTreeNewAction* classes.
+However, these classes will in a future version be DEPRECATED in favour of the much improved *MLTree* and *MLTreeAction* classes.

 MultiLineTreeNew, MultiLineTreeNewAction
+    *These classes are provided solely for compatibility with old code.
+New classes should use the MLTree and related classes*

     The *values* attribute of this class must store an NPSTree instance.
     However, if you wish you can override the method *convertToTree* of this class.
 This method should return an NPSTree instance.
 The function will be called automatically whenever *values* is assigned.

-    *Changed in version 2.0pre69* By default this class uses *TreeLine* widgets to display each line of the tree.
+    By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
 In derived classes You can change this by changing the class attribute *_contained_widgets*.

 MutlilineTreeNewAnnotated, MultilineTreeNewAnnotatedAction
+    *These classes are provided solely for compatibility with old code.
+New classes should use the MLTree and related classes*

-    *New in version 2.0pre69* By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
+    By default this class uses *TreeLineAnnotated* widgets to display each line of the tree.
 In derived classes You can change this by changing the class attribute *_contained_widgets*.